When the question is no longer theoretical

 Why I am saying this out loud now

-I am saying this now because I am tired of watching people choose everyone else before they choose themselves.
+I am tired of adults behaving poorly.
+Of watching people choose everyone else before they choose themselves.

 What happens when you stop shrinking